oddaspa/TDT4250-PokeDex/README.md

 After you are finished with the installation guide you should have an eclipse IDE looking like this:
 ![After Installation](https://github.com/oddaspa/TDT4250-PokeDex/blob/master/main/prestudy/img/IDE-1.jpg "After Installation")

 Right click the root folder and press Run As -> Eclipse Application.
-Expand the representation.aird -> expand Professor Viewpoint -> expand diagram and open PokemonWorld.
+In the Runtime Eclipse IDE expand the representation.aird -> expand Professor Viewpoint -> expand diagram and open PokemonWorld.
 When this is done your IDE should look like this:
 ![Runtime Environment](https://github.com/oddaspa/TDT4250-PokeDex/blob/master/main/prestudy/img/IDE-2.jpg "Runtime Environment")

 In the PokemonWorld diagram there are several fliters and layers.
 There are several creation tools as well.
 To create a Pokemon press createPokemon in the Species Tools.
 Click and drag in the diagram to create the pokemon entity.
 Same for every creation tool.
 Double click the name of a node to edit it.